Prof Denis Leung

 Professor Denis Leung’s ability to plug data gaps and unlock the mysteries of patient data has led to more personalised treatments and the delivery new drugs with fewer clinical trials.

 Over the last three decades, the speed and amount of data collected has grown exponentially.
-Playing a pivotal role in this ever-important space is Professor Denis Leung, who has been working alongside the researchers collecting the data, helping them to turn information into meaningful findings to improve systems and lives.
+Playing a pivotal role in this ever-important space is Denis Leung, Professor of Statistics who has been working alongside the researchers collecting the data, helping them to turn information into meaningful findings to improve systems and lives.

 He worked in a hospital with scientists and clinicians who subsequently became life-long research collaborators.
 “We worked very well together to solve problems for patients with severe diseases.
 Every week we'd get together—surgeons, pathologists, oncologists, basic scientists, statisticians, data scientists—to look at patient data and design patient management pathways,” he says.
 “These pathways allow clinicians to advise on appropriate treatment options, and also let patients and their families make informed decisions.”